worcester-esu/wesu-website/src/jbake/content/about-youngleaders.md

 title=Young Leaders
-date=2020-02-22
+date=2020-02-25
 type=page
 status=published
 tab=About
 image=2
 ~~~~~~

-The Young Leaders' Scheme is just one of the exciting programme elements in the Explorer Scout section.
-Young Leaders are people in the Explorer age range who volunteer with one of the younger sections alongside adult leaders.

-The Young Leaders' Scheme helps Explorer Scouts to develop and grow as individuals.
-It allows them to make a valuable contribution to their community and give service to others.
-The scheme also helps them fulfil the service elements of their [awards](about-awards.html).
+Young Leaders are Explorers who lead a younger section alongside adults.

+This helps us learn skills for life - thinking on our feet, mucking in and leading other people - and lets us give something back to the Scouts at the same time.
+It also helps us work towards our awards.

+Some Young Leaders also go to one of the regular [Explorer units](about-sections.html), some don't.

-## The Young Leader Unit
+## Firebrand Young Leader Unit

-The Young Leader Unit exists to support Young Leaders, with meetings once a term focusing on a range of themes including training, adventure and leadership.
-For more details about Young Leaders in Worcester or when our next meeting is please [get in touch](contact.html)!
+Firebrand Unit supports Young Leaders in Worcester.
+We meet once a term and our activities are usually about training, adventure and/or leadership.
+Please [get in touch](contact.html) to find out about our next meeting or other information.

-All Young Leaders in Worcester District must be members of the Young Leader Unit.
-Many also choose to join one of the other [Explorer sections](about-sections.html) too.
+All Young Leaders in Worcester must be registered with Firebrand.
+If you're not sure, please get in touch and we can let you know.